ruralocity/aaronsumner.com/source/reading/2019-08-15-how-to-be-yourself-quiet-your-own-critic-and-rise-above-social-anxiety-ellen-hendriksen-phd.html.markdown

 tags:
 ---

-Look, I'm going through some stuff right now, and I really enjoyed this book.
 Lots of sound, practical advice about handling social anxieties, presented in a friendly, straightforward way.
 Recommended.